Want to make your writing more exciting and clear? You’re in the right place!

 Additional tips for writing compound-complex sentences:

-Here are a few more examples to illustrate different ways of constructing compound-complex sentences:
+Let’s look at a few more examples to see different ways to build compound-complex sentences.

 Example 1 (dependent clause at the beginning):